 Can CBD help you chill?
 Here’s what we know so far.

 The cannabis and hemp extract can be found in everything from lattes to kids’ vitamins.
-But doctors are still trying to learn if it’s healthy.
+But experts are still trying to understand if it’s healthy.

 In 2013, Charlotte Figi made national news by becoming the youngest patient in Colorado to receive cannabidiol (CBD) therapy to soothe her seizures.
 The five-year-old had struggled with severe epilepsy since infancy, sometimes experiencing 50 or more episodes a day, with little relief from standard drugs and dietary tweaks.
 By the time her parents started consulting doctors about CBD extracts, she had difficulty walking, talking, and eating without help.